 Tag Archives: leadership

 Are you brave enough to have an open and honest conversation about your organization’s fundraising?
 Are you willing to step out from behind your role as executive director and have an honest talk with your board chair?
 Are you willing to talk with him – or her – about what’s working and not working?
-Can […]
+Can you discuss those areas where your staff is performing well, and the areas where they are not?
+Can you do this without defensiveness or apology?
+More importantly, can you ask your board chair for her guidance regarding how to proceed?
+If you are a board chair, are you brave enough to talk with the executive director about the opportunities you see for your organization?
+Can you discuss your concerns about whether the organization can actually […]

 We are no different from you our readers.
 We have been grappling with emotions, engaged in conversations, and reflecting on our role – and the role of the nonprofit sector – during these times of protest and grief.
 With this column we share a few of the questions on our mind.
-We don’t have the […]
+We don’t have the answers, but we know the answers lie within our hearts and minds, and within the work we engaged in over the years to help create justice and equity.
+As a sector we have been engaged in advocacy, research, and direct service.
+We have proposals for how to move forward, and are ready to partner with city, state and federal leaders to address policies and biases.
+At the same time, we know that all of us […]

 The Fooling Yourself Theory can get in the way of successful fundraising.
 If last year’s fundraising strategy did not yield the required results, thinking it will work this year may be an example of the “theory” in action.
 If board members did not solicit those they agreed to solicit last year, you may want a different strategy – or different volunteers – this year.